Seagate/halon/docs/hld.md

-All CEP events, at the library- or user-level, are automatically wrapped in `NetworkMessage` on sending.  `NetworkMessage a` represents a message of type `a` tagged with metadata about the message, such as its source, which can be accessed through the lenses exported here.
+All CEP events, at the library- or user-level, are automatically wrapped in `NetworkMessage` on sending.  `NetworkMessage a` represents a message of type `a` tagged with metadata about the message, such as its producer, which can be accessed through the lenses exported here.

 The remaining four types represent various infrastructure events: respectively,

-+ A processor wishes to register as an event sink;
++ A processor wishes to register as an event consumer;
-+ A processor wishes to register as an event source;
++ A processor wishes to register as an event producer;
 + A processor no longer exists on the network;
 + The set of available brokers has changed.